OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/redmine.md

   * The inline image may not synchronize properly in the below mentioned use case:
     * Referencing of the inline images with attachment is case insensitive in Redmine.
 For example, if the attachment name is Capture.PNG and the attachment refered as inline image is written as !Capture.png!, Redmine will still refer to 'Capture.PNG' attachment.
 The other end point system may not refer to the attachment if their is any mismatch in case of inline image and attachment.
 * Issues' Synchronization:
-  * OpsHub Integration Manager does not provide support for field type coming from plugin(s) as of now.
+  * <code class="expression">space.vars.SITENAME</code> does not provide support for field type coming from plugin(s) as of now.
-* At least one issue of any type must be created in the Redmine instance before performing mapping configuration in the OpsHub Integration Manager.
+* At least one issue of any type must be created in the Redmine instance before performing mapping configuration in the <code class="expression">space.vars.SITENAME</code>.

 # Appendix